aws-samples/Building-a-connected-car-physical-prototype-with-AWS-IoT-services/docs/Readme.md

 ### 1. Cloudformation

 In this section, we use AWS CloudFormation Templates to create two necessary AWS resources: Amazon Timestream and Amazon Managed Grafana.
-You can download the CloudFormation Templates from the cloud/infra folder from this [repo](https://gitlab.aws.dev/iot1/macchinetta) and follow the steps below.
+You can download the CloudFormation Templates from the cloud/infra folder and follow the steps below.

 Notes: